Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

 {% endtab %}
 {% endtabs %}

-## resetIdentities
+## resetIdentities <a id="resetidentities"></a>

-Clears all identities [`Advertising ID (AID)`, `Visitor ID (VID)`] stored in the Analytics extension and force deletes, without sending to Analytics, all hits being stored or batched on the SDK.
+Clears the identities stored in the Analytics extension - `tracking identifier (AID)` and the `custom visitor identifiers (VID)` stored in the Analytics extension and force deletes, without sending to Analytics, all hits being stored or batched on the SDK.

 {% hint style="info" %}